-Torpoint Archives has moved and on 1st July 2019 will be opening a small Heritage Centre at Torpoint Library.
+Torpoint Archives now has a Heritage Centre at Torpoint Library and Community Hub.

 Torpoint is in the far South East of Cornwall, and is an eighteenth century planned town.
 The grid-based design for the town was commissioned by Reginald Pole Carew in the Parish of Antony in 1774.
 His family continued to have a strong influence in the area, having become the Carew Poles, and still reside at their family seat, Antony House.